Dilbert66/esphome-dsckeybus/PCB Layouts/WemosD1 Mini/SMD/README.md

 [PCBway](https://www.pcbway.com/setinvite.aspx?inviteid=432106)

-You can order the rest of the components on Aliexpress (my favorite) or you may buy them locally at any electronic store
+You can order the rest of the components on Aliexpress (my favorite) or you may buy them locally at any electronic store.

 Building
 ------------